Therapy Sessions

 -

-I'm a registered member of the British Association for Counselling and Psychotherapy (BACP), adhering to their ethical framework and professional standards.
+I'm a registered member BACP, adhering to their ethical framework and professional standards.

 Qualifications & Training: